-The coating used to coat the factory made cementitious product is applied in the laboratory to a stainless steel plate to produce a laboratory blank.
-The coated surface of the factory made product and the coated surface of the blank are brought, independently, into contact with demineralised water for 24 h each.
-At the end of the migration period the pH is determined on the water in contact with the blank and the water in contact with the coated product, and the results compared.
+The coating used in the factory to coat a factory made cementitious product is applied in the laboratory to a stainless steel plate to produce a laboratory blank.
+The coated surface of the factory made product and the coated surface of the blank are brought, independently, into contact with demineralized water for 24 h each.
+At the end of the contact period the pH is determined on the water in contact with the blank and the water in contact with the coated product, and the results compared.
 On the basis of the difference in pH between the waters, the coating on the product is classified as either porous or non-porous.